-In order to prove their worth in their workplaces men are forced to work extra hours whereas women continued to demand that women get lower wages while they continued to work fewer hours compared to their male counterparts.
+- In order to prove their worth in their workplaces men are forced to work extra hours whereas women continued to demand that women get lower wages while they continued to work fewer hours compared to their male counterparts.
 This situation had led to increased stress and reduced work-life balance for men.
 In addition to this was feminist propaganda that demanded men take part in household work as more women are working now.
 So, that women got less work in both their workplaces and in their homes and men got to prove their ability even harder in both the places.
-This led to a situation that created an inhuman situation in men’s lives and they are forced into depression today.
+This has led to a situation that has created an inhuman situation in men’s lives and they are forced into a depression.

 - Creation of family breaking laws is yet another feminist agenda that forces men into depression.
 These laws made in the name of women empowerment gives undue advantage to women and increasingly deprives men of all their rights.
 This creates a dangerous situation for men.
 Since women are physically more prone to depression and Bipolar Depression (BPD) they continue to break their relations with impunity leaving men reeling under undue mental stress.
 This is forcing men to be more depressed and forcing them to commit more suicide.

-- Gender biased laws other than family laws are also playing their havoc on men.
-Indian rape laws that empower women to file rape case on their lovers even after years of their relation makes the life of Indian men miserable in every relation either in love or in marriage.
+- Gender-biased laws other than family laws are also playing their havoc on men.
+Indian rape laws that empower women to file rape case on their lovers even after years of their relationship makes the life of Indian men miserable in every relation either in love or in marriage.
 Every time a woman breaks a relation the man is considered to be a loser and loses his hope in all future relations.
 However, the woman moves on and enjoys other relations.
 On the other hand, when the man breaks the relation he runs a high risk of getting a rape case.
 So, in either case, a man suffers more than a woman and is more prone to depression and suicide.